You are currently viewing The Butcher’s Wish for His Secret Child

 This was also the era of the Red Scare in the United States.
 Wisconsin Senator Joseph McCarthy launched investigations into Communist infiltration of government and other institutions.
 Some Chinese Americans were suspected of ties to the Chinese Communists.

 In this fearful environment, U.S. immigration authorities offered Chinese Americans a “confession program” to clear up their immigration histories, and provide them a path to be naturalized as legitimate U.S. citizens.
 This was promoted as something of an amnesty program.
-Most Chinese Americans go for it.
+Most Chinese Americans didn’t go for it.

 Under the confession program, from 1956 to 1965, Chinese Americans – paper sons and daughters – had to “confess” their fraudulent status and implicate family members and others involved in the “paper” network.
 Because of widespread mistrust, only about 10,000 Chinese Americans or about 10 to 15% of their total population in the U.S. participated.